jweissman/hero/README.md

 end
 ```

-### engines
+### Engines

-We can use Hero::Engine to 'mount' the components.
-The engine provides a `click` interface which will trigger `on_click` events
+We can use Hero::Engine to 'mount' a component.
+The engine provides a `click(position:)` method which
-for elements in the view tree.
+triggers `on_click` events for elements in the rendered view.

 ```ruby
 engine = Hero::Engine.new(